padas-lab-de/pypads/README.md

 # PadrePads
-An extension of pypads to work as a backend for pypadre.
+An extension of pypads that implements the concepts of pypadre.